-Molds are a diverse species of fungi like helpful penicillin, cholesterol-lowering Lovastatin and delicious Roquefort cheese and also a few opportunistic pathogens.
-Molds come in all colors, they're everywhere, year round, and usually no big deal.
+Molds are a diverse species of fungi like helpful penicillin, cholesterol-lowering Lovastatin, delicious Roquefort cheese, and also a few opportunistic pathogens.
+Molds come in all colors.
+They're everywhere, year round, and usually no big deal.

-But large quanties or prolonged exposure to some forms of mold can be harmful to humans, potentially causing allergic reactions and respiratory problems.
+However, large quantities or prolonged exposure to some forms of mold can be harmful to humans, potentially causing allergic reactions and respiratory problems.
 Many varieties are happy in the cold, so we high-country dwellers are not exempt.
 They thrive anywhere there is moisture.

-How could mold get into my Breckenridge property?
+How could mold get into my Summit County property?

 The Colorado Department of Public Health and Environment does not recommend testing your Breckenridge home as a first step to determine if you have a mold problem.
 Reliable air sampling for mold can be expensive and requires expertise.

-Mold inspection and cleanup is usually considered a housekeeping task that is the responsibility of homeowners or property managers, like roof and plumbing repairs, house cleaning, and yard maintenance.
+Mold inspection and cleanup is usually considered a housekeeping task that is the responsibility of homeowners or property managers in the form of roof and plumbing repairs, house cleaning and yard maintenance.
 Another reason the health department does not recommend testing for mold contamination is that there are few available standards for judging what is an acceptable quantity of mold.

-How to Prevent indoor mold problems in my Colorado home
+How to prevent indoor mold problems in my Summit County home:

 - Inspect your Summit County home regularly for the indications and sources of indoor moisture and mold.

-- Next, take steps to eliminate sources of water as quickly as possible.
+- Take steps to eliminate sources of leaking water as quickly as possible.

 - Remove excess water with mops or wet vacuum.

-- Move rugs and pull up areas of wet carpet as soon as possible.
+- Remove rugs and pull up areas of wet carpet as soon as possible.

-- Open a closet and cabinet doors and move furniture away from walls to increase circulation.
+- Open closet and cabinet doors and move furniture away from walls to increase circulation.

 - Run portable fans to increase air circulation.